or: The frequency neuromodulator

 What does this mean?
 It appears that DMT will always retain mystique to it, even after its function has been explained to us by our intragalactic neighbors, whose baseline DMT levels are higher (i.e. their consciousness is operating at a higher frequency).
 In a sense, DMT will never be completely demystified, because from the human perspective, DMT represents the mystery of Creation itself.

-As a theoretical musing, could some of the 5% be artificial spirits of some kind?
+Could those 5% be artificial spirits of some kind?
 Some researchers speak of "organic portals", which is contrasted to a "souled human".
 Researcher David Icke says that an iris scan researcher concluded that, of 2,300 eyes scanned, around 4-5% appeared to be "of reptilian type and appearance".
 If that is not the answer, following are some possible reasons that can be imagined:

 - Spirit guides preventing the experience, perhaps because the person wouldn't be able to handle it at that moment.